-The WEL bit in the Status Register will be reset back to the Logical 0 state if the erase cycle aborts due to an incomplete address being sent, the \overline{CS} pin being deasserted on uneven byte boundaries, or because a memory location within the region to be erased is protected or locked down.
+The WEL bit in the Status Register will be reset back to the logical "0" state if the erase cycle aborts due to an incomplete address being sent, the \overline{CS} pin being deasserted on non-byte boundaries or because a memory location within the region to be erased is protected or locked down.

 While the device is executing a successful erase cycle, the Status Register can be read and will indicate that the device is busy.
 For faster throughput, it is recommended that the Status Register be polled rather than waiting the t{BLKE} time to determine if the device has finished erasing.
-At some point before the erase cycle completes, the WEL bit in the Status Register will be reset back to the Logical 0 state.
+At some point before the erase cycle completes, the WEL bit in the Status Register will be reset back to the logical "0" state.